 “Simply implanting satellite cells or less-developed muscle doesn’t work as well,” said Juhas.
 “The well-developed muscle we made provides niches for satellite cells to live in, and, when needed, to restore the robust musculature and its function.”

 To put their muscle to the test, the engineers ran it through a gauntlet of trials in the laboratory.
 By stimulating it with electric pulses, they measured its contractile strength, showing that it was more than 10 times stronger than any previous engineered muscles.
 They damaged it with a toxin found in snake venom to prove that the satellite cells could activate, multiply and heal the injured muscle fibers.

 Then they moved it out of a dish and into a mouse.

 With the help of Greg Palmer, an assistant professor of radiation oncology in the Duke University School of Medicine, the team inserted their lab-grown muscle into a small chamber placed on the backs of live mice.
 The chamber was then covered by a glass panel.
 Every two days for two weeks, Juhas imaged the implanted muscles through the window to check on their progress.

-By genetically modifying the muscle fibers to produce fluorescent flashes during calcium spikes—which cause muscle to contract— the researchers could watch the flashes become brighter as the muscle grew stronger.
+By genetically modifying the muscle fibers to fluoresce during calcium spikes—which cause muscle to contract— the researchers could watch the flashes become brighter as the muscle grew stronger.